When should you go to the pharmacy vs the GP?

-Sometimes, it can be difficult to know when you should see a doctor and when a pharmacist would be better.
-Here, I’ll explore the types of conditions and illnesses a pharmacist can support you with, as well as when it’s best to see a GP.
+Sometimes, it can be difficult to know when you should see a doctor or if you can ask a pharmacist for help with health issues.
+Here I’ll explore the types of conditions and illnesses a pharmacist can support you with, as well as when it’s best to see a GP.

 What can a pharmacist help with?

 Pharmacists are qualified healthcare professionals.
-Most pharmacists have studied for at least five years, and many have had years of experience since qualifying.
+All pharmacists have studied for at least four years, and many have had years of experience since qualifying.
 They have become experts in medicines – both those that are prescribed but also those available over the counter.
 So, they know what their uses are, what the side effects could be, and what to avoid while you’re taking them.
-They also understand how your body works and can offer you heath advice about minor issues.
+They also understand how your body works and can offer you health advice about minor issues.

 Help with minor issues